 Most owners learn from practical experience, so what's the value of a degree if you want to set up your own business?
-Rachel Miller asks three entrepreneurs and an enterprise expert from Plymouth University
+Rachel Miller asks three entrepreneurs and an enterprise expert from Birmingham City University

-With more then 853,000 18-24 year olds not in education, employment or training (December 2015), it is hardly surprising that some are thinking of setting up their own business.
-And with more than 60,000 graduates stuck in non-professional work and a further 7% of graduates out of work, it is not surprising that 15% of undergraduates are planning to start a business according to a Direct Line for Business survey.
+With more then 742,000 16-24 year olds not in education, employment or training (May 2017), it is hardly surprising that 5.6% of graduates set up their own business in 2016.
+And with more than 23% of graduates stuck in non-professional work and a further 5.2% of graduates out of work, it is not surprising that starting a business looks an attractive prospect for recent graduates.

 With university fees and costs so high, might young people be better advised to skip university altogether?
 After all, many of the UK's most successful entrepreneurs aren't graduates, including Peter Jones, Theo Paphitis, Duncan Bannatyne, Hilary Devey, Richard Branson and Alan Sugar, to name a few.